Hlsorrells/School-Spot/README.md

 ![Student Dashboard](public/images/studentdash.png)

 *Demo of the student dashboard*

+## Application Tour

+Please feel free to try out my application!
+I only ask that you are respectful in creating names for the users.
+This list below are the starter users that I placed in the application so you can browse the applications functionality for yourself.
+You can create, grade and delete assignments as an instructor or complete assignments and review grades as a student.
+Happy touring!

+User Name       Email               Password    Related To Teacher Smith   TSmith@test.com     test        Student Jones, Student Morris Teacher Doe     TDoe@test.com       test        Student Green, Student Allen Student Jones   SJones@test.com     test        Teacher Smith Student Morris  SMorris@test.com    test        Teacher Smith Student Green   SGreen@test.com     test        Teacher Doe Student Allen   SAllen@test.com     test        Teacher Doe

 ## Questions
 If you have any questions about the repo, open an issue or contact any of the [authors](#authors) listed below.